UBC-CIC/commit2act/docs/UserGuide.md

 - Displays all group members (group owners will have a star icon by their profile picture)
 - Clicking on any member profile picture will display their name and role, as well as an option to go to their user profile (More information in [User Profiles](#User-Profiles))
   ![alt text](images/groupProfile/group_profile5.png)
-- A user can see the option to leave the group by clicking on their own profile picture
+- A user can view the option to leave the group by clicking on their own profile picture
   ![alt text](images/groupProfile/group_profile6.png)
 - A group owner or admin user can view the options to promote/demote/remove group members from the group by clicking on that member's profile photo
 - If a group owner decides to leave the group and they are the only owner, they will be prompted to select another owner before they can leave successfully